rlynjb/wandrr/_drafts/Getting-started-and-theming-with-Grav.md

 - rather override them in `user/config/system.yaml`, `user/config/site.yaml`, `user/config/plugins/myplugin.yaml`

 note: all yaml files are contructed by name spacing.
 Grav picks it up in a hierarchy order.

-### method for custom templating in Grav

-1. ff procedure on https://learn.getgrav.org/themes to setup foundation of a website. ex. coding overall layout, header, footer, navigation.
-  - this is converting psd/design comps to interactive Grav theme
-2. convert static contents on template to **Grav Content - Modular Pages** https://learn.getgrav.org/content
-  - this is basically chopping the templates further and separating html markups from contents, taking advantage of Grav Content
-3. taking it further, we will install **Grav Admin** plugin https://learn.getgrav.org/admin-panel/introduction
-4. after getting around admin, we will table **forms**

 -----